SandyLlapa/TodoList/README.md

-Note: sql database has expired
+Note: sql database has expired, website may not work as expected

 Features: